zh-lx/code-inspector/docs/en/guide/ide.md

 By default, `code-inspector-plugin` will scan the currently running applications in the system and automatically open a running IDE program (automatic recognition only applies to IDEs that support automatic recognition in the table below), so in most cases you do not need to manually specify an IDE.

-If you want to specify an IDE, you need to add a file named `.env.local` to the project root directory and add: `CODE_EDITOR=[IDE Encoding Name]`.
+If you want to specify an IDE, you need to add a file named `.env.local` to the project root directory and add the following content: `CODE_EDITOR=[IDE Encoding Name]`.

 Taking vscode as an example, its corresponding `IDE Encoding Name` is `code`, so the following content should be added in `.env.local`: